 There are two types of wage reporting forms for the two types of workers.
-You will use Form W-2 for employees and Form 1099-MISC for independent contractors.
+You will use Form W-2 for employees and Form 1099-NEC for independent contractors.

 Employees are on your staff.
 You pay them regular wages and withhold taxes from their wages.
 You must report their annual wages and withheld taxes on Form W-2.